oier/wire-server/README.md

 This repository contains the source code for the Wire server.
 It contains all libraries and services necessary to run Wire.

-Self hosting and federation is on our long term roadmap.
+Documentation on how to self host your own Wire-Server is not yet available but is planned.
+Federation is on our long term roadmap.

 See more in "[Open sourcing Wire server code](https://medium.com/@wireapp/open-sourcing-wire-server-code-ef7866a731d5)".